YetAnotherSpieskowcy/Carcassonne-Engine/README.md

 ### Windows

+> [!NOTE]
-**NOTE:** Windows support is maintained on best-effort basis - we may drop it once it becomes a burden.
+> Windows support is maintained on best-effort basis - we may drop it once it becomes a burden.

 We provide you with 2 ways of installing pre-requirements - manual installation or automated installation with Chocolatey: